beomsu317/private-chat-app/README.md

 ## Features

-[comment]: <> (Basic sign up and sign in process and you can keep session even when app is closed. )
+* Basic sign up and sign in process and you can keep session even when app is closed.
+* You can find, add, and prioritize friends.
+* You can chat with the added friend.
+However, if the app is not installed&#40;Service is not running&#41;, you can't receive messages.
+* You can set up your profile image and settings.

 <div align="center">
 <img src="media/sign_up_and_sign_in.gif" width="30%">